Tips for Motorcycle Riding in Vietnam

-Driving from the North to the South of Vietnam is a bucket list adventure.
+Motorcycle riding in Vietnam is a bucket list adventure!
 The freedom of the open road, the beautiful scenery, and culture you can experience along the way are priceless.
 However, it can become pricey if you do not pay attention to the roads and drive recklessly.

 The roads in Vietnam are big, long, and unpredictable.
 Often some of the roads in Vietnam can be tricky.
 We have a clear summary of all the most important tips when traveling through the countryside and cities.
 Knowing how to drive a motorbike is one thing, but knowing how to drive a motorbike in Vietnam is a different ball game.
 Always have your wits about you and never forget your helmets folks.

 - You need to be 18 or over to ride.

 - Wear a helmet.
 Make sure it has an international safety rating.

 - Where possible, fill your tank at a petrol station and not on the side of the road.
 Petrol stations are everywhere.

 - Remember to ride on the right-hand side of the road.

 - Ride confidently.
 Make clear determined moves across the road to signal your intended direction.

 - Remember speed kills and so does lack of attention; stop for photos and phone calls.

 - The speed limit in town is 40kmh for motorbikes.